AIM3-RUC/VideoIC/src/README.md

 ```

 ## Notice
 (1) There are overlapped comments of same videos across the training and test set in the livebot official released processed data.
-So we give a new split for our experiments in
+So we give a new split for our experiments in:
 ```
 VideoIC/src/livebot_new_split
 ```
+The video id here are the chatid in the raw xml file.

 (2) In our paper, the max_len of a comment is set to 15 (including <BOS> and <EOS> tokens).
 But we found that it is 20 for both livebot and videoic dataset to get the reported results in our implementation.